Johann August Ephraim Goeze: Life and work

 Goeze was the son of Johann Heinrich and Catherine Margarete (née Kirchhoff).
-He studied theology and philosophy at University of Halle.
-He married Leopoldine Maria Keller in 1770, by whom he had four children.
+He studied theology and philosophy at the University of Halle.
+He married Leopoldine Maria Keller in 1770, with whom he had four children.
 In 1751, he became a pastor in Aschersleben, in Quedlinburg, and later of St. Blasius' Church in Quedlinburg in 1762, finally becoming first deacon of the seminary of Quedlinburg in 1787.
 He died in Quedlinburg.

-Goeze became interested in zoology around 1772, and was interested in the history of the reformation prior to it.
-He saw a microscope while visiting Samuel Gottlieb Hoffmann in Leipzig and purchased it by selling a part of his library.
-He began to explore the microscopic world and did much work with aquatic invertebrates, particularly insects and worms.
+Around 1772, Goeze’s intellectual interests turned from the history of the Reformation to zoology.
+While visiting the optician Samuel Gottlieb Hoffmann in Leipzig, Goeze saw a microscope for the first time.
+Immediately fascinated, he purchased it—selling his personal library to do so.
+He then began to explore the microscopic world, focusing on aquatic invertebrates, particularly insects and worms.
 In 1784, Goeze perceived the similarities between the heads of tapeworms found in the human intestinal tract and the invaginated heads of Cysticercus cellulosae in pigs.
 In 1773, he was the first to describe tardigrades, naming them Kleiner Wasserbär, meaning 'little water-bear'.
 He described it under the title "Von einigen merkwürdigen Wasserinsekten" ("On Some Remarkable Water Insects") in an appendix to a translation of Charles Bonnet’s Traité d’Insectologie that he published.
 He illustrated it and it has been considered to represent the genus Hypsibius.
-In 1776 he published a translation of Philippe Fermin's work which included notes on the biology of the Surinam toad.
-In 1778 he identified the so-called Quedlinburg "unicorn" skeleton as being that of a rhinoceros and considered whether the climate in the region was different.
+In 1776, he published a translation of Philippe Fermin's work that included notes on the biology of the Surinam toad.
+In 1778, he identified the so-called Quedlinburg "unicorn” skeleton as being that of a rhinoceros and considered whether the region’s climate might have changed over time.
 He also took a special interest in helminths and collected tapeworm specimens.
 This collection was purchased for 1000 thaler by Emperor Joseph II for the University of Pavia.